 Raytheon's Standard Missile-6 can perform anti-air warfare, ballistic missile defense and anti-surface warfare missions.
 That means more flexibility for U.S. Navy commanders, who work with limited space onboard ships.

 New missions are added to this existing missile through software upgrades only, part of Raytheon’s effort to rapidly place new capabilities into the hands of U.S. and allied militaries.

-"In order to have more power in more places, the Navy is increasing the offensive might of the surface force," said Dr. Mitch Stevison, Raytheon Air and Missile Defense vice president.
+"In order to have more power in more places, the Navy is increasing the offensive might of the surface force," said Dr. Mitch Stevison, Raytheon Strategic and Naval Systems vice president.
 "The SM-6 is a very capable missile.
 One missile with one hardware configuration performs all three missions."

 Here's how it's done:

 - Anti-air warfare: This was the first intended mission for the SM-6 in 2013: Defend ships against enemy aircraft, unmanned aerial vehicles and cruise missiles.

 - Ballistic missile defense: In 2015, the missile demonstrated it could protect ships against ballistic missile threats in their final phase of flight.

 - Anti-surface warfare: The SM-6 missile engaged its first surface target in 2016, supporting the Navy’s concept of distributed lethality, or the ability to strike from any ship or location.
 The missile has also repeatedly broken its own record for the longest-range, surface-to-air intercept in naval history.

 In response to the Navy’s request to better meet medium-range, ballistic missile threats, an SM-6 missile featuring upgraded software successfully intercepted a ballistic missile target in its final seconds of flight in 2017.
 It was the third time that the missile demonstrated its defense against ballistic missiles.